 These days, we are all running in different directions, and sometimes we’re lucky if we see our spouse or kids for ½ hour before bedtime.
 Many families don’t even have time to eat together.
 However, families that have hot tubs find that it brings everyone together like nothing else can.
 You’d be surprised how much your kids suddenly love hanging out with you when there’s a hot tub involved!

-Then there’s those times where you just want to shut the entire world off and empty out your brain.
-Imagine escaping to your backyard at night, by yourself, and just soaking the stress away, while you stare up at the stars?
-We promise, you’ve never experienced anything like it.
+Then there are those times when you just want to shut the entire world off and empty your brain.
+Imagine escaping to your backyard at night, by yourself, and just soaking the stress away, while you stare up at the stars.
+We promise you’ve never experienced anything like it.

 Heat dilates blood vessels to increase blood flow to sore or damaged tissue.

 Buoyancy reduces body weight by 90%, relieving pressure on joints and muscles.